92019494/JavaUnitTesting/README.md

 This was a project done while studying.

-Specific Instructions for the resulting Test Suite 1.Fix any errors which are preventing the code from running.
+Specific Instructions for the resulting Test Suite
+- Fix any errors which are preventing the code from running.
-2.Run the existing test suite, which contains tests for the Coordinates, Address, Depot, Product and Customer classes.
+- Run the existing test suite, which contains tests for the Coordinates, Address, Depot, Product and Customer classes.
-3.Fix any bugs detected by these tests.
+- Fix any bugs detected by these tests.
-4.Create more tests, for the Manifest, Box and Packer classes.
+- Create more tests, for the Manifest, Box and Packer classes.
 When creating these tests, refer to the scenario, which describes several program requirements.
-  5.Add all tests to the TestSuite.
+- Add all tests to the TestSuite.

 *** INSTRUCTIONS ***